 Now we are going to add all these lines and moving averages to our trading chart.

 Don’t panic; your eyes are going to get used to this, and after one day you will feel that a chart without Ichimoku is totally naked.
-First let’s do basic introduction, and then jump into the interpretation of Ichimoku and all the secrets you need to know.
+First, let’s do a basic introduction, and then jump into the interpretation of Ichimoku and all the secrets you need to know.